Artezon/qna-api-task/README.md

 ### 3. Change port mapping

-If you changed port in environment variable, you also need to change the port on the right in `docker-compose.yml` to match.
-Change the left port if you want the app to use a different external port (optional).
+If you changed port in environment variable, you also need to change the container port (right) in `docker-compose.yml` to match.
+Change the host port (left) if you want the app to use a different external port (optional).

 ### 4. Prepare the database

-Make sure the database exists and is accessible with provided credentials.
+Make sure the database exists (create an empty one if not) and is accessible with provided credentials.
 If you just installed or updated the app, please double-check anything and run the migration script:
 ```bash
 docker compose run --rm qna_app alembic upgrade head
 ```